GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/automation/docs/modules/automation/en.md

 For instance, WordPress hook `draft_to_publish` passes the `$post` as variable (of type `WP_Post`).
 Gato GraphQL maps this hook as `gatographql:draft_to_publish`, and passes the `$postId` (of type `int`) as variable.

+For another example, WordPress hooks that create, update and delete meta values are mapped containing the meta key as part of the hook name.
+Then, an automation can be triggered when a featured image is assigned to a post, on hook `gatographql:updated_post_meta:_thumbnail_id`.

 The following table lists down the mapped WordPress hooks:

 | WordPress hook | Mapped hook by Gato GraphQL |